LazuliKao/RemoteMate/docs/BUILD.md

 ### APK Signing

-Release APKs are automatically signed when built.
+Release APKs are automatically signed in CI/CD for all builds except Pull Requests.
 For detailed instructions on:
 - Setting up local signing for development
 - Configuring CI/CD signing with GitHub Secrets
 - Verifying APK signatures